slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Worrying is like paying a debt you don’t owe."
 -- Mark Twain [1835]*

-> *"And God said love your enemy and I obeyed him and loved myself."
+> *"And God said love your enemy and I obeyed him and loved myself." (...)
+"Our anxiety does not come from thinking about the future, but from wanting to control it."
 -- Kahlil Gibran [1883]*

 > *"If something is wrong fix it.
 But train yourself not to worry, worry fixes nothing."